We caught up with Ross Young, based in our Aberdeen office, to find out what it’s like to work on-site with clients on long-term interim assignments.

 Hi Ross.
 Tell us a bit about your role with Hunter Adams.

 I am currently the Business Manager for Recruitment and Interim.
 I have been with Hunter Adams for almost 6 years and in that time I have covered a number of long-term recruitment interim assignments, from PLCs to SMEs.
-My usual work scope is to execute end-to-end recruitment whilst improving or implementing all process in the talent cycle.
+My usual work scope is to execute end-to-end recruitment whilst improving or implementing all processes in the talent cycle.
 When not running volume projects I work on executive search.

 What did you do before you came to work for Hunter Adams?